haxtheweb/edtechjoker/draft-outline.md

 - This is worth 6%
 - Rubric:
   - Queries NASA and returns results as expected, rendered through the `accent-card` tag
-  - Options 1,2,3 integrated and can modify the search results 4%
+  - Options 1,2,3 integrated and can modify the search results + the additional requirements 4%
   - Best solution (subjective) +1%

 ## Week 6 - Static site generator revolution and understanding "build routines" / CI/CD workflows